-Living with allergies is challenging, but you can furnish so that you alleviate some of the challenge.
-Some common allergens in the home are pet dander, dust mites and pollen, and while it is not possible to get rid of them completely they can be minimized to mitigate the sufferings of those who are allergic to them.
+Living with allergies is challenging, but you can furnish your space while alleviating some of the challenges.
+Some common allergens in the home are pet dander, dust mites, and pollen.
+While it is not possible to get rid of them completely, they can be minimized to mitigate the sufferings of those who are allergic to them.

 Maybe keeping your home clean and dry is the most important step to take when you need to minimize allergens inside a home.
 The Asthma and Allergy Foundation of America recommends aggressive cleaning as a step to keeping your home allergy free.

 Dehumidifiers and air purifiers have a role to play as does temperature control.
 Another step you can take is discouraging pets from sleeping on your bed.
 Additionally, any mold should be promptly removed, by professionals if need be.